dixe/rust-gl-lib/README.md

 * [x] Intermediate mode gui should internally keep track of drawer2D.z and for most widget draw on top.
 This way rendering the background of windows after widgets is not a problem

+# Instancing
+Drawing some thing instanced and some not, reuslts in fx slider knob circle will have the clearcolor as part of the square that is alpha 0.
+Cannot get around it, unless we can draw the slider background before the knob.
+That means we need to to instancing in layers, and circles should be instanced too.

 https://www.reddit.com/r/godot/comments/xgrk0g/goap_goaloriented_action_planning_is_absolutely/